-There is no need for such a large deposit and most homeowners purchase with a deposit of around 10% to 20%.
-Although 90% and even 100% mortgages used to be available, lenders are unlikely to offer them in the wake of the credit crunch, but you can shop around to find the option that is right for your situation.
+There is no need for such a large deposit and most homeowners purchase with a deposit of around 10%-20%.
+Although almost 100% of mortgages used to be available, lenders are unlikely to offer them in the wake of the credit crunch, but you can shop around to find the option that is right for your situation.

 In most cases, interest rates for contractors and permanent employees are the same, although some find that they actually get better rates than those in traditional jobs.
 This is particularly true of those who have been able to take advantage of their higher earnings to save for a deposit, which can make interest rates and monthly payments smaller.
 Contractors often have better credit ratings, which can make it easier to find the right rate.